 • Create an emergency supply kit.

 To learn more about National PrepareAthon!
 Day and how you can participate, please read the full press release.

 The Oregon Office of Emergency Management's EARTHQUAKE PREPARATION "road show" was in southern Oregon the week of Sept.
 14th - 20th, 2015, holding a series of free presentations by geologist and OEM Geologic Hazards Coordinator Dr. Althea Rizzo, including:

 - two on Wed.
 Sept.
 16th in Medford;

 - one on Thurs.
 Sept.
 17th in Phoenix;

 - one on Sun.
 Sept.
 20th near Ashland.

-news post (by Julia Moore, 9/14/15): www.kdrv.com/news/Oregon_Office_of_Emergency_Management_Presents_Earthquake_.html.
+For details, see Channel 12-KDRV's online news post (by Julia Moore, 9/14/15): www.kdrv.com/news/Oregon_Office_of_Emergency_Management_Presents_Earthquake_.html.